Surgery for osteosarcoma

 If the osteosarcoma has spread to other parts of the body, these tumors need to be removed to have a chance at curing the cancer.

-When osteosarcoma spreads, most often it is to the lungs.
+If osteosarcoma spreads, most often it is to the lungs.
 Surgery to remove these metastases must be planned very carefully.
-Before the operation, the surgeon considers the number of tumors, their location (one lung or both lungs), their size and response to chemotherapy, and the general health of the patient.
-Since the chest CT scan done before surgery may not show all of the lung tumors, the surgeon will have a treatment plan in case more tumors are found during the operation.
+Before the operation, the surgeon considers the number of tumors, their location (one lung or both lungs), their size and how they responded to chemotherapy, and the general health of the patient.
+Since the chest CT scan done before surgery might not show all of the lung tumors, the surgeon will have a treatment plan in case more tumors are found during the operation.

 Patients who have tumors in both lungs and respond well to chemotherapy can have surgery on one side of the chest at a time.
 Removing tumors from both lungs at the same time may be another option.

-A small number of osteosarcomas spread to other bones or to the kidneys, liver, or brain.
-Whether or not these tumors can be removed with surgery depends on their size, location, and other factors.
+A small number of osteosarcomas spread to other bones or to other organs like the kidneys, liver, or brain.
+Whether these tumors can be removed with surgery depends on their size, location, and other factors.